 12. Pamucak Beach

-Pamucak Beach is located 8 km from Selcuk city center and 6 km from Ephesus Ancient City.
+Pamucak Beach is located 8 km from Selcuk city center and 6 km from Ephesus Archaeological Site.
 Pamucak, which is a wonderful beach with a length of 11 km, is also known as Ephesus Beach.
 The width of the golden sandy beach is about 80 meters.
 Kucuk Menderes River meets the sea from the middle of the coast in Pamucak.

 Pamucak Beach is highly preferred for its blue flag clean sea and sandy structure, as well as being suitable for water sports and camping.
 In addition to many touristic facilities, Pamucak has a picnic area in the forest, a camping space and five-star hotels.